 PaintCare does not accept all paints (such as aerosols and automotive finishes) or other hazardous waste.
-If you have solvents, thinners, pesticides, or any non-PaintCare products (see list to right for examples), we recommend that households contact their local household hazardous waste (HHW) program.
-Businesses should contact their local HHW program to determine if they are elibible to participate.
-Some HHW programs allow businesses to use their program for a modest fee.
+If you have solvents, thinners, pesticides, or any non-PaintCare products (see list to right for examples), we recommend that residents contact their local household hazardous waste (HHW) program.
+Some HHW programs also allow businesses to use their program for a modest fee.
 Otherwise, businesses should contact a licensed hazardous waste transportation company.